jhanley634/testing-tools/problem/text/automated_tests/testing.md

 Use `conda` (or `pip`) to install the `coverage` package, add the above commands to a convenient `make` target, and you're good to go.

+Use `open htmlcov/index.html`
+to view the generated report in your browser.
+Green lines of source ran,
+red lines were not covered by the test suite.

 ## recap